Aloo Chingrir Shorshe Bata Diye Jhal is a simple Bengali prawn curry with potatoes, flavored with mustard.

 - Now mix a cup full of water with the Mustard Paste and using a strainer strain the liquid to discard the husk.
 Keep it aside.

-- Peel Potatoes and cut into medium thick wedges and rub some turmeric Powder.
+- Peel Potatoes and cut them into medium-thick wedges and rub some turmeric Powder.

 - Chop Tomatoes and slit green chilies.